EASS-HIT-PART-A-2025-CLASS-VIII/lecture-notes/docs/sessions/session-02.md

 ```
 Ask students to highlight the `X-Trace-Id` header in the output and explain why we will propagate it into FastAPI logs next week.

+> 🎉 **Quick win:** Seeing `Server echoed our args` in the terminal confirms your Typer CLI can talk to live HTTP services without needing a browser.

 ### 5. Optional extension – quick pytest
 ```bash
 mkdir -p tests